qingfengxia/Cfd/Roadmap.md

 - 3D mesh with boundary export is done via gmsh
 - fenics  solver related  new classes are added into CFD workbench repo

-#### todo in 2017
+#### new platform windows 10 WSL support

+- installation guide and tutorial on Win10 (output from WSL can be piped to Windows process in 1803)
+- check if case path with space and utf8 char works in FoamCaseBuilder
+- make runFoamCommand() work in Bash on windows 10 (WSL)

 - 2 freecad std test files with CFD case setup, put into Cfd/Example/ or std path of freecad
-- turbulence model further testing, in parallel with South Africa team
+- matplotlib for residual plot
+======================================
+### todo

+#### FEM workbench

 - 2D meshing support: unv currently only deal with 3D, but possible to support 2D
 - general initalizer class, added into solver object
 - refactor FemSelfWeight as a general body force constraint

-======================================
-### todo

-#### new platform support

-- installation guide and tutorial on MacOSX and Win10
-- check if case path with space and utf8 char works in FoamCaseBuilder
-- make runBashCommand() work in Bash on windows 10 (WSL) Currently, case path mapping has been done for win10 Linux subsystem
-- but bash for windows 10 support is yet, can not retrieve result from Popen

 #### turbulence and heat transfering
 - bugfix: after changing turbulence model from laminar to any turbulence model,existent boundary constraints' turbulence spec combobox is empty.
 Similar to heat transfter setting